HISTORIC NAVAL STATIONS,

 Originally located at Fort Severn (1808) on Windmill Point.
 The Naval School was renamed Naval Academy in 1850.
 During the Civil War the school was relocated to Newport, RI (April 1861 - August 1865), and the U.S. Army retook control of the fort for the city's defense and also established a General Hospital on the grounds.
 After the war, the interior of the fort was converted to a gymnasium in 1865.
-A Marine Barracks was first established in 1865.
+A Marine Barracks was also established in 1865 (site now Dahlgren Hall).
 Halligan Hall was built in 1903 as the replacement Marine Barracks, then becoming the Naval Postgraduate School in 1913.
-New academy buildings were constructed beginning in 1899, and Fort Severn was finally demolished in 1906-09, replaced by Bancroft Hall.
+New academy buildings were constructed beginning in 1899, and Fort Severn was finally demolished in 1906-09, site now occupied by Bancroft Hall.
 Declared a National Historic Site in 1966.
 The Naval Hospital was built in 1908, replacing an earlier structure from 1855.

 Indian Head Naval Proving Ground